gauthamkolluru/gauthamsk.me/content/Literature/dictators-of-individuals.md

 To do so, all i can think of is feeding it consciously, knowling when to feed and when to stop.

-After all, the courage of driving and the fear of falling both are actively present in every safe rides or drives that we do.
+After all, the courage of standing and the fear of falling that is keeping us moving...

 P.S: In the video linked above, the speaker has suggested a recommendable and easily appliable way of feeding the Fear rightly.
-I suggest to watch it till the end.
+I suggest to watch it till the end and try implementing from today.

+You know, not *today* today... ;-)